Enter The Winter Wilderness

 A full kit list of what you should bring with you will, of course, be provided but the essentials you may need to purchase boil down to warm layers, trousers, hats, gloves and, possibly, a suitably-rated sleeping bag.

-You will be making your own footwear (winter moccasins) but until they are ready, there is suitable winter footwear (Tingley rubber boots with felt liners) available from LOTN, unless you wish to bring your own winter boots with you.
+There is suitable winter footwear (Tingley rubber boots with felt liners) available from LOTN, unless you wish to bring your own winter boots with you.
 Down sleeping bags can also be rented from LOTN, which can reduce the cost of the trip by avoiding the need to buy an expensive but seldom used winter bag.
 Plus specialist clothing items you may not want to purchase such as the excellent LOTN Anoraks can be hired to use during the experience.

 It’s likely you will already own most other essential outdoor and camping items such as sunglasses, head-torch, ferro rod, belt knife and folding saw, for example.
 Either way, everything you should bring will be detailed in a check-list, which will be sent to you once you have booked.
 And, of course, if you need any advice on clothing or gear for the trip, we’re always happy to help with answers to your questions.